Organica-Ai-Solutions/NIS_Protocol/docs/MULTI_PROVIDER_LLM_GUIDE.md

 ### For Cost Optimization
 - Use DeepSeek for cost-sensitive applications
-- Use BitNet 2 for high-volume, local processing
+- Use BitNet 2 for high-volume, local processing (implemented) (implemented)
 - Cache responses to reduce API calls
 - Choose models based on task complexity